Understanding Your Financial Aid Offer

 Notification of Award—Students submitting applications and other supporting documentation are notified of aid awarded electronically or by mail.

 Employer Reimbursement—Students receiving reimbursement from their employers who apply for financial aid through the Free Application for Federal Student Aid (FAFSA) are required to notify the Financial Aid Office and submit documentation of the amounts to be received.
-Financial Aid awards may be reduced.
+Employer reimbursement is considered estimated financial aid and may reduce some forms of financial aid once added.